 Retailers’ support of the BCIA ensures that the carrier brands in their stores can comply with current regulations, and that retailers are aware of their own legal responsibilities.
 If retailers are acting as importers, the BCIA helps retailers navigate the compliance process.
 BCIA has created unique documents to guide retailers through compliance, and retailers have access to all the same services and benefits as our manufacturers.

-BCIA has retained Mary Martha McNamara and Neal Cohen, top product liability attorneys in the US, to advise us on matters of product liability, product safety, and applicable standards, bans, and regulations affecting our industry.
+BCIA has retained top US product liability attorney Neal Cohen, to advise us on matters of product liability, product safety, and applicable standards, bans, and regulations affecting our industry.
 This has allowed BCIA to provide our members with expert advice regarding the CPSIA and other relevant legislation.
 Need a legal referral?
 The BCIA can refer you to a qualified product liability, patent and trademark or Prop 65 attorney for your own legal matters.

-Membership in the BCIA entitles you to access to our private Facebook group as well as our on-site private groups and forums.
+Membership in the BCIA entitles you to access to our private Facebook group and discussion space.
 Members of the BCIA are actively working together to share resources and information on labeling, regulations, compliance, and basic business concerns.
 Using our members-only resources you’ll be able seek answers to your most difficult questions, and work with your fellow industry members to build a repository of useful information.

 BCIA was founded by industry leaders.
 This organization formalizes the long-standing camaraderie between competitors within our industry and provides opportunities for companies to connect with one another, sharing information, ideas, and resources.
-BCIA continually networks with other related industries and organizations, (ex.
-JPMA, the Handmade Toy Alliance, and the Real Diaper Industry Association, Consumer Reports).
+BCIA continually networks with other related industries and organizations.
 BCIA creates opportunities for social gatherings and networking meetings between babywearing companies during events like the ABC Kids Expo, ASTM subcommittee meetings, the Toronto Kids Show, and at various International Babywearing Conferences, strengthening the collaborative efforts of the industry.

 In addition to the PRS program and other benefits we offer directly to our members, BCIA has negotiated discounts for member businesses on items such as: